duarm/catchme/README.md

 I made this because mpvc was super slow due to being a shell script.
 This program doesn't have any runtime dependencies, as everything it uses (musl as libc, json-c) was static linked.
-This results in faster loading times, especially important in a program which runs for some milliseconds and then closes.
+This is just a personal project I found useful enough to share.

 ## Todo